Learning to Estimate 3-D States of Deformable Linear Objects from Single-Frame Occluded Point Clouds

 \subsubsection{Ablation on fusion approaches}

-Several fusion methods are also compared with the proposed modified CPD-based fusion module.
-We design the baseline fusion methods as follows: a) Point Concate.: concatenating the voting and regression predictions and learning a refinement mapping to combine them with an MLP; b) Latent Concate.: concatenating the voting results and the global feature in regression branch to learn the refinement; c) CPD: the classical CPD algorithm\cite{myronenko2010point} with unknown correspondences.
+Several fusion methods are compared with the proposed modified CPD-based fusion module.
+We design the baseline fusion methods as follows: a) Point Concate.: concatenating the voting and regression results and learning a refinement mapping with an MLP; b) Latent Concate.: concatenating the voting results and the global feature in regression branch to learn the refinement; c) CPD: the classical CPD algorithm\cite{myronenko2010point} with unknown correspondences.
 Experimental results in Table \ref{tab:exp_sim_ablation} suggest that our fusion method outperforms all baselines in both occluded or unoccluded scenarios.
-Note that the baseline Point Concate. and Latent Concate. perform similar to the regression module so that their uniformity under occlusion is good.
+Note that the first two baselines perform similar to the regression module so that their uniformity under occlusion is good.